-More and more companies are choosing to prioritise sustainability as they grow.
-But beyond the products and partners they select, how can they ensure that they make the best environmental decisions?
+More and more companies are choosing to prioritize sustainability as they grow.
+But how can they ensure they make the best environmental decisions beyond the products and partners they select?
 For many companies, it starts with the CO2 footprint.
 Companies want to lower CO2 impact and need innovative technology to help them a) measure it and b) see how they can reduce it.

 As a planet, many of us are seeking to lower our carbon footprint to combat climate change.
 Individuals and companies alike; everyone has a CO2 footprint.
 You can calculate it by adding all associated greenhouse gas emissions and converting them to CO2 values.

 The CO2 footprint measurement looks at both direct and indirect emissions.
 Direct emissions are calculable emissions that can be tied to a specific action.
-For example, taking a plane trip, or turning up the heating are both actions that have a direct impact on carbon footprint generation.
-Whereas indirect emissions are caused by things like the manufacturing of a product you buy, for example.
+For example, taking a plane trip or turning up the heating are both actions that have a direct impact on carbon footprint generation.
+Whereas indirect emissions are caused by things like manufacturing a product you buy, for example.